 How to Become a Law Student Intern

-Law Student Interns are encouraged to become “certified law clerks” pursuant to California Bar Association Rules Governing the Practical Training of Law Students, Rule 3.4 before the clerkship begins.
+Law student interns are encouraged to become “certified law clerks” pursuant to California Bar Rules Governing the Practical Training of Law Students, Rule 3.4 before the clerkship begins.
 Only certified clerks may appear on the record in case proceedings.
 The Ventura County Public Defender’s Office will assist qualified clerks to become certified.

 Direct Applications to: